Masbate City: Cityhood

 On August 16, 2000, President Joseph Estrada signed Republic Act 8807 converting the Municipality of Masbate into a component city.
 In a plebiscite held later that year, Masbateños voted 7,800 to 3,200 in favor of cityhood, and on September 30, 2000, the Commission on Elections Regional Office in Region 5 officially proclaimed Masbate as a component city.

 Geography

 The city is bounded on the north-east by Masbate Pass; on the south-west by the municipality of Milagros and on the north-west by a portion of Asid River and the municipalities of Milagros and Baleno.

+The city is more or less situated at the center of Masbate province and Masbate Island, about 212 aerial miles and 362 nautical miles from Manila.
+It is noted for its well-protected seaport, with Ticao Island acting as barrier against the effects of inclement weather from the north-east.
+Being located at the central part of the Philippine archipelago, the city serves as Bicol Region's gateway to the Visayas and Mindanao.
+It is accessible through sea and air transportation.

 The city's territory, with 37.6 km of shoreline, includes 300 km2 of municipal waters, 1240 ha of mangroves, 560 ha of coral reefs, and 400 ha of sea grasses.
 Residential land use covers 229.920 ha; commercial 15.0515 ha; fish ponds 252.9759 ha; and institutional 2813.9192 ha.